PrimitiveBeing/find-devices/README.md

-#find devices in local network
+find devices in local network ..
-bash script to find  devices in local network script uses ping tool to simple sweep devices in your local network
+Bash script to find devices in local network,script uses ping tool to simply sweep devices in your local network..